andrewzm/EFDR/README.md

 Installation
 ------------

-- To install this package, first load `devtools`, then type `install_github('andrewzm/EFDR', dependencies=T, build_vignettes=F)`.
-Installation of most dependencies is straightforward.
+- Installation of most dependencies is straightforward.
 If you are on Linux, for the package `gstat` you will also need to install `libgeos-dev` which is widely available in linux repos.
 In Ubuntu this is available using `apt-get install libgeos-dev`.

 Open issues